 Is your team or business in need of AI talent?
 Or do you have in-demand AI skills and want a confidential discussion about your career options in the UK & Europe?
 Get in touch with me at email@example.com.

-* data from LinkedIn Talent Solutions, May 2018Posted almost 3 years ago
+* data from LinkedIn Talent Solutions, May 2018Posted about 3 years ago